 Aren’t IR35 blanket bans like this illegal?

-Yes, and no. The off-payroll changes arriving in April 2020 impact clients that engage PSCs (personal services companies / limited companies), and the draft legislation states that clients must take ‘reasonable care’ in determining the IR35 status of PSCs.
+Yes, and no. The off-payroll changes arriving in April 2021 impact clients that engage PSCs (personal services companies / limited companies), and the legislation states that clients must take ‘reasonable care’ in determining the IR35 status of PSCs.
 A blanket inside IR35 decision might show that reasonable care had not been taken.

 However, there’s a very straightforward lawful loophole for clients.
 The off-payroll changes only apply to PSCs.
 If you don’t have PSCs, you don’t need to worry.
 Many of the blanket inside IR35 determinations that you’re seeing are officially ‘corporate policies that ban PSCs’.
 The outcome is the same: no opportunity to work outside IR35.
 But the semantics, and thus the legality, are different.